15 Things You Can Do in Android 11 That You Couldn’t Do Before

 8. Control media playback from Quick Settings

 Media player controls appear in the Quick Settings panel by default, so you can quickly take control of your playlists and even switch the audio to a different connected device (like a Bluetooth speaker) by dragging two fingers down from the top of the screen.
-A mini player still appears on the lock screen as normal, so you can control media there, too.
+A mini player still appears on the lock screen as normal, so you can control media there too.

-9. Enjoy some new emojis
+9. Enjoy some new emoji

-As usual with a new Android release, Android 11 brings with it support for a host of new emojis, while some existing symbols get a redesign.
-Some of the new emojis include a black cat, a smiley face with a tear, a disguised face (with glasses and a mustache), a seal, a feather, a boomerang, pinched fingers, a pickup truck, people hugging, and plenty more.
+As usual with a new Android release, Android 11 brings with it support for a host of new emoji, while some existing symbols get a redesign.
+Some of the new emoji include a black cat, a smiley face with a tear, a disguised face (with glasses and a mustache), a seal, a feather, a boomerang, pinched fingers, a pickup truck, people hugging, and plenty more.

 10. Access extra dark theme options

-Dark mode (or dark theme as Android calls it) gets a small tweak in Android 11.
+Dark mode (or “dark theme,” as Android calls it) gets a small tweak in Android 11.
 In addition to being able to turn it on and off manually, or to match your local sunrise and sunset times—which Android 10 can now do, too—you can also set custom times of the day and night for it to be automatically enabled and disabled, via Display, Dark theme and Schedule in Settings.

 11. Resize picture-in-picture windows